bobgilmore/githooks/README.md

 They are configured to be as strict as possible, and include instructions for turning them off on a project-wide or machine-wide basis.

 1. Check the syntax of Ruby files using ruby -c.
-    * In some circumatances (i.e., old Mac OS X versions), an app may use an old version of git that cannot handle newer syntax, such as the Ruby 1.9 JS hash syntax.
+    * In some circumatances (i.e., old Mac OS X versions), an app may use an old version of git that cannot handle newer syntax, such as the Ruby 1.9 "JS" hash syntax.
 This will result in bogus flags.
     * Run `git config hooks.checkrubysyntax false` in a project directory to deactivate the check.
 2. Prevent changes to `.ruby-version` (and `.rbenv-version`).
     * In my experience, those files are committed *accidentally* (by developers who changed them locally with no intention of committing the changes) far more often then they are committed intentionally.
     * In my opinion, you should leave this alone and simply make a `--no-verify` commit when necessary.
 (See below.)
     * If you insist on deactivating the check, run `git config hooks.allowrubyversionchange true` in a project directory.
 3. Ensure that there are no spaces after `[` and `(`, or before `]` and `)`.
+    * This is house style for several projects.
+Unavoidable for me.
     * Run `git config hooks.requirepedanticparenspacing false` in a project directory to always allow it.

 Bypassing the Checks